marioseixas/marioseixas.github.io/_posts/2024-08-15-pagefind-with-jekyll.md

            publish_dir: ./_site
    ```

-**Explanation and Key Considerations**
+#### **Explanation and Key Considerations**

-* **`_plugins/pagefind.rb`:** This plugin ensures that PageFind indexes your site content after each build.
+- **`_plugins/pagefind.rb`:** This plugin ensures that PageFind indexes your site content after each build.
-* **`pagefind.yml`:** This file configures PageFind, specifying the source directory, output directory, and content splitting behavior.
+- **`pagefind.yml`:** This file configures PageFind, specifying the source directory, output directory, and content splitting behavior.
-* **`.github/workflows/deploy.yml`:** This workflow automates the entire process, building your Jekyll site, running PageFind indexing, and deploying the final output to GitHub Pages.
+- **`.github/workflows/deploy.yml`:** This workflow automates the entire process, building your Jekyll site, running PageFind indexing, and deploying the final output to GitHub Pages.
-* **`pagefind-entry.json`:** This file, generated by PageFind during indexing, is crucial for the search functionality.
-Ensure it's correctly generated and located in the `_pagefind` directory.
+- **`pagefind-entry.json`:** This file, generated by PageFind during indexing, is crucial for the search functionality.
+Ensure it’s correctly generated and located in the `_pagefind` directory.
-* **CSS Customization:** Include and customize the `pagefind-modular-ui.css` file to style the search interface according to your website's design.
+- **CSS Customization:** Include and customize the `pagefind-modular-ui.css` file to style the search interface according to your website’s design.

-**Conclusion**

-By following these steps, you can seamlessly integrate PageFind into your Jekyll-powered website hosted on GitHub Pages.
-This setup provides a robust and efficient search solution, enhancing the user experience and making your content more discoverable.
-Remember to consult the official PageFind documentation for the latest information and advanced configuration options.